joobinjones/wakingstorm/README.md

 ## Greetings from the Code Offices of Austin Jones 👋
 😄 Pronouns: He/Him<br>
 I am a Software Engineer at Xima Software.
-I love what I do.
+I thouroughly enjoy working on the frontend, but I am comfortable learning/working on the backend as well.
 Languages: Java, JavaScript, HTML, CSS, GraphQL, SQL/Postgres.
 Technologies: TypeScript, Angular, React, Node, Express, SCSS.